 Maternity leave is one of the most challenging stages of parenthood.
-For maternity leave tips, here’s what maternity leave REALLY looks like during those first few months.
+Here’s what maternity leave REALLY looks like during those first few months.

 I was more than ready to leave work that Friday afternoon.
 Pregnancy had taken its toll, and I was looking forward to staying home for a three month stretch.
 I understood the demands of a newborn baby, but I figured I’d have time to tackle a few tasks and hobbies.
 To a first-time mom like I had been, maternity leave looked enticing.

 I wasn’t alone, either.
 Many people—from first time moms to childless kids—assume maternity leave is a vacation.
 A relaxing time to bond with the baby with nothing else on the agenda.
 You imagine strolling with the baby, maybe meeting a friend at a restaurant for lunch.
 Piling books on your nightstand to fill long stretches of time.

 The truth?
 Maternity leave is nothing picturesque.
 For a typical 12-week maternity leave (if that) here in the US, it looks something more like this…

 Babies sleep most of the day, as in 16-17 hours.
 Given that they sleep for at least two-thirds of the day, you figure you’ll need to find things to do to fill up your time.

 Except babies sleep in erratic stretches, typically no longer than two hours at a time.
 More realistically, the baby will sleep in short bursts, like 30 minutes to an hour and a half.
 All through the day and night.